The Chosen and the Last-Day

 Answer: The Chosen are favored to end up with it because they are the strongest militarily.
 Might often, if not always, makes right.
 Having powerful lobbyists in the political arena of one of the most, if not the most, powerful nation on earth is also a plus.
 For the Chosen to take the outcome for granted, however, would be a mistake.
 Their antagonists are many, including not only their neighbors but also their not always silent antagonists in countries around the globe.

 Copyright © August 2014 Frank Zahn.
-Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page